Synaco/prolug-linux-admin/unit5/u5_lab.md

    | `puppet`  | `x`      | `991`    | `foreman, foreman-proxy` |

    - `cat` or `more` the file to verify these are the values you see.
 Are there always 4 fields?
+   - Yes there are always 4 fields even though some fields may be empty.
+Used the following script to print out groups with non-empty column at the end: cat /etc/group | awk -F : '{if ($NF ~ /\S/) print}'

 4. We're not going to break down the `g` files, but there are a lot of resources online that can show you this same information.